craigdsouza/Shikherverma.github.io/_posts/2020-08-06-data-coll-choices-survey-form-creation.md

-[1] google forms doesn't allow media(image/audio/video) entries directly, but it can be facilitated indirectly by using the 'file' input this is less than ideal however especially if a form has multiple media entries, an enumerator must take these photos/audio/video separately and then remember filenames and locations for entry later on.
+[1] google forms doesn't allow media(image/audio/video) entries directly, but it can be facilitated indirectly by using the 'file' input this is less than ideal however especially if a form has multiple media entries, an enumerator must take these photos/audio/video separately and then remember filenames and locations for entry later on.<br>
-[2] similarly acknowledge (prompts) is also something google forms doesn't directly allow, but this can be implemented using a simple multiple choice question with select_one input.
+[2] similarly acknowledge (prompts) is also something google forms doesn't directly allow, but this can be implemented using a simple multiple choice question with select_one input.<br>

 **metadata questions** can be useful for instance to identity submissions based on the enumerator's id or a device id.
 ODK Build and Kobo both offer start time, end time, date, device id, username, SIM serial, subscriber ID, phone number as metadata fields,